nanjizal/Xperimental/README.md

 Due to the number of embedded assets it takes forever to load but runs as smooth as butter.

-[demo slow to load](https://nanjizal.github.io/Monkey/build/html5/index.html)
+[demo slow to load](https://nanjizal.github.io/Monkey/build/html5/index.html) With key and mouse combinations you have complete control of rotations and translation.
+Try alt + arrow up/down for Zoom.
+Try Enter + Shift + left/right arrow keys to adjust all heads rotation speed - super crazy!